bhavintandel/bhavintandel.github.io/resources/data_science/exploring-ml-tools/aws-textract/exploring-ml-tools-aws-textract.md

 Table extraction
 Bounding Box for all the extracted result
 Confidence score for every extracted result
-It can handle multi page docuement
+It can handle multi page document

 ## Usecase

-Following is one of the example of how textract can be used to process large scale documents using complementary aws services.
+Following is one of the example of how Textract can be used to process large scale documents using complementary aws services.
 Large scale document processing with Amazon Textract

 ## Usage